-My first game at the Nuevo Colombino came on 31st January of this year, the 12 midday Sunday kick off being a regular occurrence at this level.
-The result – a vital 1-0 win over fellow strugglers Almeria B, secured by a goal from the only man on the pitch to have won the Champions’ League, (I assume this is true) former Liverpool and Real Madrid winger Antonio Nuñez.
+My first game at the Nuevo Colombino came on 31st January, the 12 midday Sunday kick off being a regular occurrence at this level.
+The result was a vital 1-0 win over fellow strugglers Almeria B, secured by a goal from the only man on the pitch to have won the Champions’ League, (I assume this is true) former Liverpool and Real Madrid winger Antonio Nuñez.
 Unfortunately Nuñez is now 37, with his best days behind him, but he’s still capable of inspiring the team with the odd moment of magic.

 And boy, could Recre do with some magic.
 At time of writing (9th March 2016) they are sitting 16th out of 20 teams in Group 4, which would leave them facing a relegation play-off come the end of the season.

 The Estadio Nuevo Colombino is very open, leaving you extremely exposed to the glare of the Andalucían sun (and I suppose the rain, on the rare occasions it does rain there) unless you’re in the main stand, the only part with a roof.
 I’ve been going to matches with some of my fellow teachers, who have season tickets in the Grada 20 Diciembre which is the grada animación (the singing section).
 While some of the people in this section are members of the Frente Onuba, Recre’s Ultra group, most are just regular fans who like the atmosphere and the cheap tickets.